typpos/fractorium/Data/BuildGuideQtCreator.md

 emberrender.exe
 fractorium.exe
 ```
-##Begin build with Visual Studio:
-Open the file Fractorium.sln under Builds/MSVC/2013

-Set the configuration to release, and build all.

-The outputs will be the same and will be placed in:

-`Bin/x64/Release

 To run it, just double click any of the .exe files.

 To run it on a machine which does not have Qt installed, put the .exe and .dll files above along with these files together in one folder

 ```
 Qt5.5.1\5.5\msvc2013_64\bin\Qt5Core.dll
 Qt5.5.1\5.5\msvc2013_64\bin\Qt5Gui.dll